Milka Mesić: Biography

 After her husband's election as President of Croatia in 2000 she kept a low profile and seldom accompanied him on official trips and state visits abroad.
 However, she came to public attention in 2010, when it was revealed that she had acquired two apartments in Zagreb (along with the one already owned by the Mesić family) which were together valued at approximately 1.9 million kuna, having purchased them from a company owned by Stjepan Mesić's former presidential campaign manager Štefanija Balog.

 President Mesić proceeded to explain that the money used to purchase the two apartments was loaned from a friend of theirs, whom he refused to name, and that the money would be paid back when the Mesić family sold its valuable apartment on Ilica street.
 Several affairs also surfaced later on involving the couple's daughters, Saša and Dunja, as well as their grandchildren Sara Šimunović and Tomo Mesić Obranović.
+She died on 22 October 2024 at the age of 85.

-Personal life
+Personal life and death

-She is married to former Croatian president Stjepan Mesić, who also held a number of other high-ranking political offices in Yugoslavia and Croatia, as well as local-level political offices and a judgeship in his home town of Orahovica.
-They have two daughters: Saša (born 1961) and Dunja (born 1963).
+In 1961, she married future Croatian president Stjepan Mesić, who also held a number of other high-ranking political offices in Yugoslavia and Croatia, as well as local-level political offices and a judgeship in his home town of Orahovica.
+They had two daughters: Saša (born 1961) and Dunja (born 1963).

+On 22 October 2024, it was announced that Mesić had died at the age of 85.